 Mourning the Tribe of Benjamin

 1 Now the men of Israel had sworn in Mizpah, saying, “None of us will give his daughter to Benjamin as a wife.”
-2 The people came to Bethel and sat there until evening before the Lord, and lifted up their voices, and wept severely.
+2 The people came to Bethel and sat there until evening before the Lord, and raised their voices, and wept bitterly.
 3 They said, “Lord, the God of Israel, why has this happened in Israel, that there should be one tribe lacking in Israel today?”

 4 The next day, the people rose early and built an altar there, and offered burnt offerings and peace offerings.